dizzysnazzy/car_parking/README.md

 The code is designed to make the process of paying for parking fees more efficient and convenient.
 By automating the payment process, it eliminates the need for the car owner to search for a parking meter or attend to a parking attendant, saving time and effort.
 Additionally, the integration with the API allows the code to keep track of the parking fee in real-time, ensuring that the fee remains accurate and up-to-date.

 In summary, the parking code uses the number plate information obtained from the API to automate the process of paying for car parking fees.
-The code integrates with Safaricom to provide a secure and convenient payment solution, making the process of paying for parking more efficient and effortless.
+The code integrates with Safaricom to provide a secure and convenient payment solution, making the process of paying for parking more efficient and effortless